nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_userstories.md

 ## Purpose ##

 The purpose of this page is to document the user stories that apply across all of GP Connect Send Document capability.
-To avoid duplication links to the requirements within the specification have be provided where applicable.
+To avoid duplication, links to the requirements within the specification have been provided where applicable.

 ## User stories ##